mdmjunior/mdmjunior/README.md

 <div align="justify">

-## **About Me**

-Hi!
-I am Marcio, and welcome to my code place.
+## **Hey everyone, I am Marcio Junior!**

-I am a System Administrator, Linux Engineer, and DevOps/SRE specialist with extensive experience in managing complex infrastructures.
-I focus on automation (infra as a code), optimizing systems for performance and reliability.
-Currently, I'm developing the AutoM8 project, developing ansible playbooks , shell and python scripts to make my life easier.
-My expertise spans containerization, cloud environments, CI/CD pipelines, and scalable solutions.
+I am a DevOps Engineer with extensive experience in managing complex infrastructures.
+I focus on automation (infra as a code) on linux systems, optimizing for performance and reliability.
+Currently, I'm developing the AutoM8 tool, a personal project, developing and mantaining ansible playbooks, shell and python scripts, everything to make my life easier.
+My expertise spans Linux and Unix Systems, containerization, cloud environments, CI/CD pipelines, and scalable solutions.

 </div>